chuazy94/zy_blog_2/_posts/2021-06-19-euros-prediction-md3.md

     </tr>
   </tbody>
 </table>

+The most probable score might be a 1-1 draw but it is most probable for the Swiss to snatch their first 3 points of the campaign.

-Turkey were fancied as dark horses but have been disappointing so far.
-I expect another disappointing performance as Switzerland edge out a tense game. **Switzerland 1-0 Turkey**
+Turkey were fancied as dark horses but have been extremely underwhelming so far.
+The Swiss are too having difficulty creating chances, with the Italian defence completely nullifying their threat in the previous matchday.
+We expect another disappointing performance from the Turks as Switzerland edge out a tense game. **Switzerland 1-0 Turkey***

-### Group B: Finland vs Belgium
+### Group B: Finland vs Belgium (Neutral)
 <em>Weighted xG (0.93 - <span style="color:blue">1.39</span>) /
 <em>Weighted xGA (1.79 - <span style="color:red">1.31</span>)